keithalewis/math/prob.md

 A _sample space_ is a set of _outcomes_.
 Subsets of a sample space are _events_.
-A _probability measure_ assigns  a number between 0 and 1 to events that represents a _degree of belief_ that an outcome of a random sample will belong to the event.
+A _probability measure_ assigns  a number between 0 and 1 to events that represents a _degree of belief_ an outcome will belong to the event.
 _Partial information_ is modeled by a _partition_ of the sample space.

 ## Sample Space